Written in 2021 before N Morishita's sudden resignation

 For the young, does it present the way of living in the first half of life.

-The elderly receives the energy from the young, The young learns how to age from the elderly.
+The young learns how to age from the elderly.

 With both generations’ collaborations, Japanese Society is to be sustainable.